turbot/steampipe-plugin-env0/docs/tables/env0_api_key.md

 # Table: env0_api_key

+An API key in env0 is a unique identifier that grants access to the env0 API.
+It serves as a security measure to ensure that only authorized individuals or applications can interact with env0's services programmatically.
+API keys are typically used to authenticate API requests and enable integration with other systems or tools.
 This table returns information about the API keys in your env0 Organization.

 ## Examples